splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

 .. meta::
     :description: This Splunk APM use case describes how to monitor for service latency.

-Kai, a site reliability engineer at the fictitious Buttercup Games, wants to monitor a latency issue affecting a critical checkout workflow for the :strong:`cartservice` service and :strong:`/getcart` endpoint for a specific set of customers who most frequently have problems with the service.
-By generating a Monitoring MetricSet with ``version_id`` as a custom dimension and filtering it to the customers affected by the issue, Kai can set up a detector to monitor service and endpoint latency by customer.
-Kai can also create charts and dashboards that show service and endpoint latency for specific customers over time.
+Kai, a site reliability engineer at the fictitious Buttercup Games, wants to monitor a latency issue affecting a critical checkout workflow for the cart service and ``/getcart`` endpoint for a specific set of customers who most frequently have problems with the service.

+Kai takes the following steps to monitor latency in the cart service:

+#. :ref:`custom-metricset-mms`
+#. :ref:`custom-metricset-detectors`
+#. :ref:`custom-metricset-dashboards`

+.. _custom-metricset-mms:

-Generate a Monitoring MetricSet and filter by span tag
+Kai generates a Monitoring MetricSet and filters by span tag
 ====================================================================================
 To generate Monitoring MetricSets by customer: